moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/key_concepts_of_lens/index.md

 Let’s explore each of these elements in detail

-### **Tables**

-In Lens, Tables are logical constructs that define an entity in your data model.
-They contain information about relationships (joins), dimensions, measures, and segments.
-A table is equivalent to an Entity in traditional data modeling.

-### **Table:**
+### **Table**

-A table represents a core entity, often referring to data like 'Owners', 'Customers', or 'Sales'.
-It is where you define the structure of your data, such as the dimensions (descriptive attributes) and measures (aggregated values).
-Additionally, tables specify relationships (joins) with other entities.
+Tables are logical constructs that define core entities in your semantic model, such as 'Customer', 'Product', or 'Sales'.
+They define the structure of your data, including dimensions (descriptive attributes) and measures (aggregated values), and specify relationships (joins) with other entities.

 **Key Table components:**